m4xshen/m4xshen.dev/content/posts/vim-basic.md

 ---
-title: "Vim Basic"
+title: "Vim Basics"
 date: 2023-01-25
 summary: "Learn about the basics and practical comands in Vim.
 This tutorial covers normal mode, command-line mode and insert mode in Vim."
 author: "Max Shen"
 ---

-In this tutorial, I'll teach you the basic and practical commands in Vim.
-I recommend you to open your Vim/Neovim and try the command while reading it.
+In this tutorial, I'll cover the basic commands that you need to know to edit text in Vim efficiently.
+I recommend you to open a file with Vim/Neovim and try the command while reading it.

-Today I'll only cover 3 modes in Vim:
+The 3 most used modes in Vim:

-- Normal mode: Used for edit text.
-The default mode.
+- Normal mode: Used for editing text, also the default mode.
-- Command-line mode: Used for executing commands (eg: save file, search).
+- Command-line mode: Used for executing commands (eg: save file, open help file).
 - Insert mode: Used for inserting text.

+You can learn more about each command with the Vim's help file.
+Open it by typing `:h {command name}` and hit enter.

 # Normal Mode